 “I have shot him,” Charley replied.
 He took a deep breath and puffed out his chest.
 “He tried to hurt Victoria.”

-Barnaby laid flat on the ground and began throwing pine needles over his head to conceal his presence.
-The British in their rush for self-preservation hurried past him and paid no attention to anything but the tree branches slowing their escape.
-Within a few seconds of their passing another group of soldiers broke into the clearing.
-These men were dressed in blue clothes and Barnaby guessed they must be Virginia militia.
+Levi laid flat on the ground and threw pine needles over his head to conceal his presence.
+The British in their rush for self-preservation hurried past him and paid attention to only the tree branches slowing their escape.
+Within a few seconds of their passing, a group of soldiers dressed in blue clothes broke into the clearing.

-Upon seeing Charley with his pistol drawn, they took aim and began to fire.
-Musket balls whizzed through the trees and broke branches above Barnaby.
+Upon seeing Charley with his pistol drawn, they took aim and fired.
+Musket balls whizzed through the trees and broke branches above Levi.

 Charley yelped in fear and ran into the woods after his comrades fortunate to still be breathing.
-He flew past Barnaby in the shadowy woods and began weaving in and out of trees.
+He flew past Levi in the shadowy woods, weaving in and out of trees as he fled.

 “Victoria!” he cried out.
 “Where are you?”

-Barnaby seized the opportunity and made his escape.
-Twice he could hear musket balls “thunk” into the trees around him.
+Levi seized the opportunity and made his escape.
+Twice he heard musket balls “thunk” into the trees around him.
 What a night he thought.
 Will it ever end?
 Will I survive?

-He looked behind and saw the militia creeping into the woods.
-Barnaby ran with all out fear and did not care in the least about the noise he made.
+He saw behind him the militia creeping into the woods.
+Levi ran with all out fear and did not care in the least about the noise he made.
 Pre-occupied with his pursuers, he forgot about the path in front of him and for the second time tripped on something in the dark he did not see.

-He flew forward, skidded in the soft pine brush, then scrambled back to his feet and turned.
+He flew forward, skidded in the soft pine brush, then scrambled to his feet and turned.
 Charley knelt in the dark sobbing.
-Barnaby turned to run fearing this man as much as he did the militia but paused to consider over what he cried.
-He crawled to the sobbing man as another musket ball, fired blindly into the darkness, whizzed over head.
+Levi turned to run fearing this man as much as he did the militia but paused to consider over what he cried.
+He crawled to the sobbing man as another musket ball, fired blindly into the darkness, whizzed overhead.

 Victoria lied beneath Charley.
-His tears landed on her face as he brushed back her long brown hair.
-Her eyes were shut and she wasn’t breathing; she laid there like a little angel under streaks of sunlight coming through the trees.
+His tears landed on her face as he brushed her long brown hair from her eyes.
+She lay there like a sleeping, little angel under streaks of sunlight coming through the trees.
 Blood stained her dress at her midsection because the balls meant for the British had struck her.

-Barnaby didn’t know what to do.
-He didn’t know the child and yet this experience shook him far greater than any emotional blow he had suffered so far in the woods.
-Her demise devastated him more than Mary’s and if death did not loom nearby, he would kneel over her body and cry like this man who had grown so close to her for many months.
+Levi didn’t know the child and yet this experience shook him far greater than any emotional blow he had suffered so far in the woods.
+Her demise devastated him more than Mary’s and if death did not loom nearby, he would kneel over her body and cry like this man who had grown so close to her.

-Barnaby shook Charley’s shoulder and he snapped to attention.
-He frowned when he saw Barnaby, a strangely dressed person he did not recognize.
+Levi shook Charley’s shoulder and he snapped to attention.
+He frowned when he saw Levi, a strangely dressed person he did not recognize.

 “You have to go!”
-Barnaby pleaded.
+Levi pleaded.
 “They will kill you too.”

-Charley looked down at Victoria and swallowed down his emotion.
-He didn’t care about Barnaby at the moment while his grief for Victoria consumed him.
-“If I had a daughter I would have wanted her to be like Victoria.
-She was so good,” he said softly and then began weeping again.
+Charley wiped blood from the corner of Victoria’s mouth and swallowed his emotion.
+He didn’t care about Levi now while his grief for Victoria consumed him.
+“If I had a daughter I would want her to be like Victoria.
+She was so good,” he said softly and wept once more.

-“Let’s take her with us,” Barnaby suggested.
+“Let’s take her with us,” Levi suggested.
 “We can give her a proper burial.
 I can bury her for you.
 You need to run!”

 “And what of you?” he questioned.
 “How will you escape with her?”

-“I will hide,” Barnaby replied.
+“I will hide,” Levi replied.
 “I know these woods well.”

 “As do I,” the soldier responded.
 “I have gone in and out of them for months but I have not seen you.”

-Charley looked at Victoria and brushed a little dirt from her cheek.
+Charley brushed specks of dirt from her cheek.
 “No,” he said shaking his head.
 “She has to be returned to her mother.
 Her mother loved her dearly and deserves to say good-bye.”

-Charley stood and jumped behind a tree.
+Charley stood and took position behind a tree.
 “Please, do not fire!” he shouted.
 “I have a little girl here who lives in the home you just passed.
 You have struck and killed her.”
-Charley took a deep breath as his jaw began to tremble with anguish.
+Charley’s jaw trembled with anguish.
 The militia men stopped, cowered, and took aim when they heard his voice but did not fire.

 “Hold your fire!” shouted the militia commander.
 The militia relaxed a little but did not lower their weapons.

-Charley looked at Victoria’s still body and began to cry.
+Charley sunk next Victoria’s still body and cried.
 He remembered telling her stories, picking flowers with her and playing hide and seek in the house.
-He hung his head and gripped his face because of the overwhelming emotional pain attacking him and could not answer.
+He hung his head and gripped his face because of the overwhelming emotional pain attacking him.

 “Yes, she is dead!”
-Barnaby shouted in reply.
-“She deserves a Barnaby burial.”
+Levi shouted in reply.
+“She deserves a proper burial.”

 “And she will have one,” the commander shouted back.
-“Put down your weapons and move into the open where we can see you.”
+“Set down your weapons and move into the open where we can see you.”

 “I have no weapon.
-I am a prisoner,” Barnaby shouted back.
+I am a prisoner,” Levi shouted.
 “My captor is overcome with emotion at the loss of this child and I fear of what retribution he may seek to exact upon me to satisfy his desire for vengeance.
 Please give him this and allow him at least an opportunity to flee.
-Please honor his request to bring the child’s body back to her mother.”
+Please honor his request to return the child’s body to her mother.”

 “We will honor your request.
 Are you militia?” the commander asked.

-“No a hunter,” Barnaby returned.
-“I was checking my traps when the British came storming through.
+“No, a hunter,” Levi returned.
+“I was checking my traps when the British stormed through.
 They have taken my gun and I am now in their possession.”

 “Very well.
 What is the name and rank of the British soldier?”

-Charley, amazed with Barnaby’s deft negotiation and ploy shouted back, “Charles Durnigan, Private, Second Company.
+Charley, amazed with Levi’s deft negotiation and ploy answered, “Charles Durnigan, Private, Second Company.
 I want at least ten minutes before you commence in your pursuit and I keep my weapon with me.
 If you show yourselves early, then I will kill this citizen.”

 “You have your ten minutes.”

 “I will mark the girl’s position with my sword and hat upon it.
-Please dedicate at least one of your men to carrying her back to her mother.
-Upon the Bible I swear I speak the truth.”
+Please dedicate at least one of your men to carrying her.”

 Charley pulled his sword forth, stuck it deep into the ground then placed his hat upon it.
-He pulled out a flower from his belt that he had picked earlier for Victoria, placed it into her hand and closed her small fingers upon it.
-He knelt down and crying once again, kissed her warm forehead.
+He pulled out a flower from his belt he had earlier picked for Victoria, placed it into her hand and closed her small fingers around it.
+He knelt and kissed her warm forehead.
 “I love you Victoria,” he whispered.
 “I hope you are picking flowers with the Lord.”
-He wiped his eyes and looked at Barnaby.

-They ran hoping to put as much distance between them and the militia in the ten minutes allotted to them but Barnaby knew in ten minutes they would eventually run out of room.
-There would be no escape into the Bay.
+They ran hoping to put as much distance between them and the militia in the ten minutes granted to them but Levi knew they would find no escape into the Bay.

-The soldier ran and stared at Barnaby’s strange clothes as they went, but since Barnaby too ran from the same threat, the soldier guessed they must be on the same side.
+The soldier ran and stared at Levi’s strange clothes as they ran, but since Levi too ran from the same threat, the soldier guessed they must be on the same side.

-“We must get to the beach,” Charley shouted in an English accent.
+“We must get to the beach,” Charley shouted.

 “Why the beach?”
-Barnaby asked through his huffing and puffing.
+Levi asked through his huffing and puffing.
 “It’s a dead end.”

-Barnaby nodded again.
-Charley incorrectly and perhaps too irresponsibly, assumed Barnaby was British but Barnaby had no intention of causing problems for Charley.
-This was not his war.
+Levi nodded again.
+Charley incorrectly and perhaps too irresponsibly, assumed Levi a British soldier but Levi had no intention of causing problems for Charley.

-Charley began running towards the marsh through which Barnaby had earlier trekked when the two pirates pursued him.
+Charley ran towards the marsh through which Levi had earlier trekked when the two pirates pursued him.

-“This way,” Barnaby shouted trying to direct Charley in a different direction.
+“This way,” Levi shouted trying to re-direct Charley.
 “I know a shortcut.”